Rohit7-dev/React-Admin-Panel/README.md

 ## Admin panel UI React

-UI for admin panel, can be easily linked to your database
+UI for admin panel, can be easily linked to your database, to change data, charts, etc please edit src/dummyData.js

 # Getting Started with Create React App